tornadocash/trusted-setup-server/README.md

-# Tornado.cash Trusted Setup Ceremony app
+# Sherpa.cash Trusted Setup Ceremony app

 > zk-SNARKs require a pre-existing setup between the prover and verifier.
 A set of public parameters define the “rules of the game” for the construction of zk-SNARKs.
 This app allows everyone to contribute with your source of entropy so that tornado.cash can be trustless.